Bryan Carter

-Bryan Carter (born July 11, 1990 in St. Louis, Missouri) is an American drummer, vocalist, composer, arranger, orchestrator and bandleader.
+Bryan Carter (born July 11, 1990, in St. Louis, Missouri) is an American drummer, vocalist, composer, arranger, orchestrator and bandleader.
+In 2023, he and Charlie Rosen won the Tony Award for Best Orchestrations for Some Like It Hot.
+In 2024, he and Charlie Rosen won the Grammy Award for Best Musical Theatre Album for co-producing the cast album.

 Early life and education

 Bryan Carter was born in St. Louis, Missouri.
 He was introduced to the drums by his father at the age of two.
 He began his formal musical training on the violin at the age of four using the Suzuki method.
-Bryan was raised in Sycamore, Illinois and attended Sycamore High School.
+Carter was raised in Sycamore, Illinois and attended Sycamore High School.
 While in high school he was a part of The Gibson/Baldwin Grammy Jazz Ensemble where he met future collaborators Emmet Cohen, Benny Benack III, Grace Kelly, Cody Fry and Chad Lefkowitz-Brown.

 Carter attended The Juilliard School in New York City, receiving a Bachelor of Music in 2012.

 Career

 Music

-Bryan is primarily known for his work in Jazz and Improvisational music.
+Bryan Carter is primarily known for his work in Jazz and Improvisational music.
 He has performed/recorded with Wynton Marsalis, Jon Batiste, Kenny Barron, McCoy Tyner, Marcus Roberts, Kurt Elling, Kris Bowers, Steven Feifke, Emmet Cohen, Braxton Cook, Marquis Hill, Veronica Swift, Martina DaSilva, Michael Feinstein and Steve Tyrell.

-As a bandleader, Bryan tours with his band, “Bryan Carter & The Swangers” which he describes as a diverse semi-acoustic band built upon a foundation of brash eclecticism as well as it’s expanded “concert-driven” counterpart, “The Swangers Orchestra.
+As a bandleader, Carter tours with his band, “Bryan Carter & The Swangers” which he describes as a diverse semi-acoustic band built upon a foundation of brash eclecticism as well as its expanded “concert-driven” counterpart, “The Swangers Orchestra.

+In 2024, Bryan Carter premiered his seven-movement jazz oratorio titled "Rustin in Renaissance" at Jazz at Lincoln Center's Appel Room.
+The piece highlights the life of civil rights pioneer Bayard Rustin and is scored for a 35-piece ensemble with four featured vocalists.
+It received critical acclaim, with Will Friedwald of the New York Sun stating, "Carter is the young musician who, in the current century, is doing the best job of anyone at navigating between the worlds of jazz and musical theater...
+He's the perfect individual to mastermind an evening of music dedicated to Bayard Rustin".